Massachusetts Construction Site Equipment Malfunction Lawyers

-Construction is happening all over Boston, and while this is a positive sign of growth and progress, it also introduces a host of potential hazards.
-Construction is a dangerous industry, and accidents occur regularly in Boston and the rest of the U.S. An especially precarious situation may arise when equipment malfunctions, potentially causing devastating results to workers and bystanders.
+Construction is happening all over Massachusetts, and while this is a positive sign of growth and progress, it also introduces a host of potential hazards.
+Construction is a dangerous industry, and accidents occur regularly.
+An especially precarious situation may arise when equipment malfunctions, potentially causing devastating results to workers and bystanders.
 Depending on one’s proximity to the accident and the equipment in question, the potential for serious injury is high.

 Common Forms of Equipment Malfunction